Morecambe Bay cockling disaster: Prosecutions

 David Anthony Eden Sr. and David Anthony Eden Jr., from Prenton, Merseyside, who bought cockles from the work gang, were cleared of helping the workers break immigration law.

-Gangmaster Lin Liang Ren was found guilty of the manslaughter of at least 21 people (two further cocklers were thought to have been killed, but their bodies were never found).
-Ren, his girlfriend Zhao Xiao Qing and his cousin Lin Mu Yong were also convicted of breaking immigration laws.
-Ren was sentenced to 12 years for manslaughter, 6 years for facilitating illegal immigration (to be served concurrently with the manslaughter sentence), and 2 years for conspiracy to pervert the course of justice (to be served subsequent to the manslaughter sentence).
+Gangmaster Lin Liang Ren, of Lemon Street, Kirkdale, was found guilty of the manslaughter of at least 21 people (at the time of prosecution, the bodies of two further missing cocklers had not been recovered).
+Lin, his girlfriend Zhao Xiao Qing and his cousin Lin Mu Yong were also convicted of breaking immigration laws.
+Lin Liang Ren was sentenced to 12 years for manslaughter, 6 years for facilitating illegal immigration (to be served concurrently with the manslaughter sentence), and 2 years for conspiracy to pervert the course of justice (to be served subsequent to the manslaughter sentence).
 Lin Mu Yong was sentenced to four years and nine months.
 Zhao Xiao Qing was sentenced to 2 years and 9 months for facilitation of illegal immigration and perverting the course of justice.

+Lin Liang Ren was deported in 2012 after serving eight years of his 12 year term; Lin Mo Yong in 2008 after three years; and Zhao Xiao Qing in 2007 after seving one year.
+It is unknown whether any of the three served sentences once deported back to China.